Complexity-OutRanked/PageRank/reports/final_report.md

 Wikipedia is very structured, having webpages dedicated to simply one word, which is why the word frequency algorithm would work very well.
 Additionally, all of Wikipedia will have reliable information, since it is all part of the same larger web page.
 For the world wide web as a whole, PageRank will most likely produce more accurate results because it can rank pages based on their popularity, which word frequency neglects.
-Additionally, most web pages do not define a certain word, but rather inform a user about a certain topic or idea, which makes word frequency more difficult to capture the relevance of the page.
+Furthermore, most web pages do not define a certain word, but rather inform a user about a certain topic or idea, which makes word frequency more difficult to capture the relevance of the page.
 However, based on our results, we conclude that for a small portion of Wikipedia, a search result with only the word for the desired Wikipedia page is better than the PageRank algorithm combined with the word frequency algorithm.

 ## Bibliography